 Tom Robbins, Vice President and Co-Founder

-Tom retired after a 27 year career with the Massachusetts State Police and is presently Executive Director of Public Safety for a major university.
+Tom retired from active law enforcement after a 27 year career with the Massachusetts State Police and a 10-year career as Executive Director of Public Safety and Chief of Police for a major university.
 Prior to joining the state police, he served three years active duty in the United States Marine Corps.

 Tom held many positions within the State Police, the largest police force in New England, including serving as a supervisor in the Gang Unit and Special Tactical Operations (STOP) Team and serving as Commandant of the Massachusetts State Police Academy.
 His career with the State Police culminated in being named Colonel/Superintendent by Governor Mitt Romney in 2004.

 Shortly after the 9/11 attacks, Tom was asked by the Governor of Massachusetts to take over as the Director of Aviation Security for Boston Logan International Airport.
 During his tenure as Director of Security he developed many security firsts for Logan Airport leading to the airport being recognized as a national leader in aviation security.
 Many of these security initiatives were adopted by airports across the country.
 Among the security initiatives developed under Tom’s leadership was the Behavioral Assessment Screening System.
 (BASS) This program was the first of its kind in the country.
 It was designed specifically to identify persons exhibiting hostile intent as they approached secure areas around critical infrastructure.
 The system is based upon real world observations and interactions between police officers and members of the public.
 Since its inception, the program has been taught to federal, state and local police and security officials in the United States and internationally.
 The BASS program has withstood a constitutional challenge by the ACLU in the Federal District Court of Boston and was the precursor to the Transportation Security Administration’s (TSA) behavior detection known as the SPOT program now in use across the country to identify high-risk passengers.